 He shook his head, his imperturbable smile in place.
 "It's not about secrets.
 Isabella is shy.
-She has a personal matter she wants to discuss, and I'm afraid it will only make it more difficult on her to have guests present."
+She has some personal business she wants to discuss, and I'm afraid it will only make it more difficult on her to have guests present."

 Aro's eyes narrowed suspiciously.
 "Perhaps we should wait for this evening.
 It's less conspicuous that way."

 "There's a reason we settled here," Jasper said with a wry smile.
-"If you keep north, you'll have cloud cover for most of the day."
+"If you keep north, you'll have cloud cover for the rest of the day."